ocaml-forge/forge.ocamlcore.org/content/projects/lolcaml.md

 no_index: true
 ---

-A runtime for LOLCode (http://www.lolcode.org/), intended as an introductory OCaml application.
+A runtime for [LOLCode](http://www.lolcode.org/), intended as an introductory OCaml application.

 * Admins: